yannvanhalewyn/nashville-numbers/notes/questions.md

   when sheetID is private and your not the owner, redirect to explore? when do I return a 403?
 I don't want the user to see that stuff.
 - Should my controller validate creating data, or my model? or both?
+- Maybe look over the response codes, just read test output, especially in sheet#update!
+I feel like everything is a 403

 TESTING
 -------